 Catherine then joined a round-table meeting with teachers and specialists from the sector to further discuss the potential impact of consistent mental health teacher training, as well as the challenges facing its implementation.

 A key barrier to teachers feeling best equipped to support the mental health of their pupils and themselves is a lack of formal training.
-Duchess discussed with teachers and specialists how to facilitates teachers to tackle the mental health more efficiently.
+Duchess discussed with teachers and specialists on how to facilitates teachers to tackle mental health more efficiently.

 “When I first started out – and I’ve learned a lot in a short period of time working with organizations – I was very naive myself as a parent of really just how important particularly the early years are for children’s futures,” said the royal mom of three – Prince George, 5, Princess Charlotte, 3, and Prince Louis, 10 months.